ifwe/proximous/README.md

     proxy.excludePost('/submit-photo.html');   // POSTs to this URL will never be proxied proxy.excludeAll('/chat.html');            // GETs and POSTs to this URL will never be proxied

+    // Observe events
+    proxy.onMatch(function(req, res) {
+        // Will be called each time a request matches the proxy configuration });

+    proxy.onNotMatch(function(req, res) {
+        // Will be called each time a request does not match the proxy configuration });

     // Once configured, set up proxy as middleware var http = require('http');
     var express = require('express');